Introduction to Calculus

 Scary.
 Mysterious.
 Impossible.
 These might be words that come to mind when we think about…well, walking a tightrope across Niagara Falls.
 Calculus used to be described by those words a few hundred years ago, but those were literally the dark ages.

-Imagining an instant in time is pretty tough, even for folks here at Shmoop HQ.
+Calculus is all about imagining moments in time.
+That's pretty tough, even for folks here at Shmoop HQ.
 Back before calculus was invented, talking about calculus and “moments in time” was reason enough to send someone to the stocks.
 Maybe hearing that makes us wish, a little, that H.G.
 Wells’ Time Machine were non-fiction.

 Throughout your first calculus class, you’ll see lots of new symbols and notation.
 Don’t freak.
 Chances are no one else in your class has seen them before, either.
 It’s not a totally foreign place, though.
 There will still be lots of warm and fuzzy addition, subtraction, multiplication, and division to wrap up in.
 They haven’t changed one bit.